andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/custom-uitableviewcell-text-input-swift.md

 With the attributes inspector selected in the utilities pane, scroll down to the Keyboard option and set it to &#8220;Dismiss on drag&#8221;.
 [<img src="http://www.andrewcbancroft.com/wp-content/uploads/2015/02/Configure-Keyboard-Dismissal1-1024x509.png" alt="Configure Keyboard Dismissal" width="1024" height="509" class="alignnone size-large wp-image-11357" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Configure-Keyboard-Dismissal1-1024x509.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Configure-Keyboard-Dismissal1-300x149.png 300w" sizes="(max-width: 1024px) 100vw, 1024px" />][4]
-This can be helpful if you&#8217;d like the keyboard to automatically hide itself when the user scrolls the table view.
+This can be helpful if you'd like the keyboard to automatically hide itself when the user scrolls the table view.

 <a name="constraints" class="jump-target"></a>